7228. ESIA EACOP Oil Development - Uganda

-Previously, in September 2017, a NEMA delegation visited the NCEA offices with the aim to jointly review the Terms of Reference and the Scoping Report for this ESIA.
-For this joint review an NCEA working group of experts was composed, contributing to a five-day working session with the NEMA delegation, and focused on quality assurance.
-The findings of the joint review are presented in an advisory report, accessible on this page.
+Previously, in September 2017, a NEMA delegation visited the NCEA offices to jointly review the Scoping Report/ToR for this ESIA.
+For this joint review an NCEA working group of experts was composed, contributing to a five-day working session with the NEMA delegation.
+The findings are presented in an advisory report, accessible on this page.